 Programmatic proposals are similar to orders in Ad Manager but contain additional information for the purposes of negotiation with a buyer.
 Once created, you add proposal line items to a proposal.
 Proposal line items are similar to line items and contain campaign details.
-Learn more about proposal line items.

-Programmatic proposals are like orders—they have many similar fields and settings.
 Like orders, programmatic proposals contain details such as advertiser, salesperson, trafficker, teams, and labels.
 Unlike orders, programmatic proposals include additional fields and settings to assist negotiation: